 2. They had the authority to reduce or remove the risk; and

 3. They negligently failed to do so.

 The maximum penalty is 5 years imprisonment.

-For more information about the “failure to protect” offence, please read the following fact sheet from the Department of Justice and Regulation.
+For more information about the “failure to protect” offence, please read our fact sheet below.

-Youthlaw and YACVic have partnered to deliver interactive training sessions across the state to assist workers to understand their obligations under the new ‘failure to disclose’ and ‘failure to protect’ laws.
+Youthlaw can provide training to assist workers to understand their obligations under these new laws.

-Featuring tailored hypothetical scenarios, the training explores how the new laws can impact workers in their day-to-day practice.
-This training will be relevant to workers and organisations across Victoria who work with young people, e.g. youth workers, child and youth caseworkers, allied health professionals, local councils, sports clubs etc.
+The sessions we present feature tailored hypothetical scenarios and how the laws will impact on your day-to-day practice.
+This training is aimed at workers and organisations across Victoria who work with young people, e.g. youth workers, child and youth caseworkers, allied health professionals, local councils, sports clubs etc.